-- Mandiant for Security Operations users can open triage collections directly in Redline in order to perform in-depth analysis allowing the user to establish a timeline and the scope of an incident.
+In addition, users of FireEye’s Endpoint Threat Prevention Platform (HX) can open triage collections directly in Redline in order to perform in-depth analysis allowing the user to establish a timeline and the scope of an incident.

 Want more information about Redline?
-Check out our User Forums.
+Check out our M-Unition Blog.

-Supported Operating Systems: Windows XP, Windows Vista, Windows 7 (32-bit and 64-bit)
+Supported Operating Systems: Windows XP, Windows Vista, Windows 7, Windows 8 (32-bit and 64-bit)

 Whitelist: Whitelist 1.0 for Redline (ZIP)

 A set of hashes from common (known good) executable files, used by Redline 1.6 (and newer) to filter out some of the memory analysis entries.
 Includes known good dlls and executable hashes from Microsoft Windows Server Update Service and National Software Reference Library.

 The product includes a small subset of these hashes.
 In this file, a more extensive list is included.

 To use, download the attached file to your favorite location, on the same host that Redline was installed on.
 Verify the MD5 /SHA1 hashes, to ensure you have the correct file.
 Start Redline.
 In the Options->Whitelist Management screen, there is an option to import a new whitelist.
 Following the procedure will completely replace the previous Whitelist in Redline.
 Note that when doing so, your old whitelist is lost.
 You may choose to save the old whitelist, again from Whitelist Management, under Redline Options.